MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-admin.md

 monikerRange: vs-2022
 ---

-# Admin controls for GitHub Copilot in Visual Studio 2022 version 17.10 or later
+# Admin controls for GitHub Copilot in Visual Studio 2022 version 17.10 Preview 3 or later
 GitHub Copilot in Visual Studio 2022 17.10 or later introduces new features for administrators to manage Copilot effectively.

 ## Disabling Copilot for individual Enterprise Visual Studio accounts